 If you do choose to take that risk, here’s how to make an intelligent decision.

 Never treat your cat with a flea shampoo made for dogs.
-Because they groom themselves and are unable to process toxins the way that some other animals can, cats need a special non-toxic flea shampoo.
+Because they groom themselves and are unable to process toxins the way some other animals can, cats need a special non-toxic flea shampoo.
 Always choose a flea shampoo explicitly made and marketed for cats.

 All insecticides are made to kill, and though we rely on them only killing insects instead of our pets, there is always the risk of toxicity.
 That’s why it’s important to be knowledgeable about the poisons used in your flea shampoo.

-Click Here to Read: Best Cat Shampoo – Reviewing the Best Shampoo for Dandruff, Allergies, and More
+Click Here To Read: Best Cat Shampoo – Reviewing the Best Shampoo for Dandruff, Allergies, and More

-Is Flea Shampoo Safe For Kittens?
+Is Flea Shampoo Safe for Kittens?

 Flea Shampoo Ingredient Glossary